-Classroom courses vary in length and cost, depending on the course provider.
-Classes offer students the chance to interact with an instructor who is an experienced boater, learn specific local boating information, and network with other boaters.
+Instructor-led classes offer students the chance to interact with an experienced boater, learn specific local boating information, and network with other boaters.

 Find a classroom course near you